cdated/reddit-crawler/README.md

 `generate_graph.py` - Creates a graph of all subreddits that are connected through recommendations section

-An interactive subset of the data can be found here: https://github.com/cdated/subredditor
+An interactive visualization of the data can be found here: https://github.com/cdated/subredditor

 ### Usage:

 To use `generate_graph.py` one must either run `subreddit_crawler.py` to populate the MongoDB database, or use mongorestore on the bson in data/dump/reddit.
-Once a dataset has been loaded/generated two types of graphs can be constructed; a full network with filters or a region with child node limits.

 #### Loading Database